Hormonal or inflammatory pimples

 Thanks to 7 powerful active ingredients protected by a gastro-resistant capsule, this expert formula acts in depth to significantly reduce inflammation causing dermatological problems, calm redness, repair the skin and provide complete antioxidant protection.

-THE hormonal and inflammatory bumps represent a common and complex issue that affects many women.
+THE hormonal and inflammatory buttons represent a common and complex issue that affects many women.
 Their appearance is often linked to hormonal fluctuations, whether during the menstrual cycle, pregnancy, or menopause.
-To effectively treat these skin imperfections, it is essential to understand their causes and manifestations, but also to establish a suitable skincare routine.
-This routine may include targeted skincare treatments, a balanced diet, and the use of food supplement for the skin.
+To effectively treat these skin imperfections, it is essential to understand their causes and manifestations, but also to establish an appropriate skincare routine.
+This routine may include targeted skincare treatments, a balanced diet, and the use of dietary supplement for the skin.

 The different forms of hormonal and inflammatory pimples